aturkewi/cancan_readme/README.md

       authorize! :read, @article
     end
 ```
-Here we're calling CanCan's `authorize!` method to determine if the user can `:read` this `@article`.
+Here we're calling CanCanCan's `authorize!` method to determine if the user can `:read` this `@article`.
 If they can't, an exception is thrown.

 Setting this for every action can be tedious, therefore the load_and_authorize_resource method is provided to automatically authorize all actions in a controller.
 It will use a before filter to load the resource into an instance variable and authorize it for every action.